-If you have a transaction that falls into one of this categories, you have a credible dispute for a chargeback on your hands.
-However, you also have an excellent case for getting a refund.
+If you have a transaction that falls into one of this categories, banks will issue a chargeback.
+Merchants know this, and becasue they’d rather not get a chargeback, you have an excellent case for getting a refund.
 The difference between a chargeback and a refund may seem negligible to you since the end result is the same, but there is a difference.
 Appreciating that difference can yield some added benefits for you.

 Trust us when we say that any merchant who knows what they’re doing prefers to issue a refund than to deal with chargebacks.